 Fibromyalgia Tests & Diagnosis

-Fibromyalgia (abbreviated as fibro, FM or FMS) is a multi-symptomatic medical syndrome of primarily both chronic pain and an increased sensitivity to pain at specific pressure points.
+Fibromyalgia is a multi-symptomatic medical syndrome of primarily both chronic pain and an increased sensitivity to pain at specific pressure points.
 With its wide range of symptoms, symptoms that come and go, and no specific diagnostic test available, fibromyalgia can be tough to diagnose.
 In fact, because there is no single objective test used to diagnose this medical condition, many physicians side against the American College of Rheumatology (ACR) and the National Institutes of Health (NIH) by conducting patient diagnoses and medical care according to the belief that fibro is not its own disease.

 Symptoms of fibromyalgia range from physical symptoms, such as difficulty swallowing, heightened pain upon slight pressure at specific pressure points, joint stiffness, fatigue, numbness and bowel abnormalities, to neuropsychiatric and neuropsychological symptoms, such as memory and cognitive impairment.
 Fibro often coexists with autoimmune diseases such as systemic lupus erythematosis, and psychiatric ills such as post-traumatic stress disorder, depression and anxiety disorders.
 Fibro is often misdiagnosed as lupus, arthritis, depression, chronic fatigue disorder and chronic myofascial pain.
 It takes the average fibro patient about five years to receive an accurate diagnosis of fibromyalgia.